salab/RENAS/README.md

 2. [argouml](https://github.com/argouml-tigris-org/argouml) (be952fcfa77451e594a41779db83e1a0d7221002)
 </details>

 1. Create directories for the above 17 projects and place each repository in the repo.
-An easy way to do is to run `$ bash ./clone_repository.sh`.

-Note that the reproduction process requires a huge time (more than three days).
-If you want to just check a brief process of reproduction, use a limited set of projects.
-Overwrite with just a single line of `baasbox` to `project.txt` enables us to apply RENAS just to only `baasbox`, which is the lightest target, which takes less than 1 hour.
+An easy way to do it is to run `$ bash ./clone_repository.sh`.

-2. Place "manualValidation.csv" in the **ratpack** and **argouml** directories.
+3. Place "manualValidation.csv" in the **ratpack** and **argouml** directories.
 This CSV file is located in $Dataset/projects/{ratpack, argouml}
 ```
 $ cp $Dataset/projects/ratpack/manualValidation.csv projects/ratpack/
 $ cp $Dataset/projects/argouml/manualValidation.csv projects/argouml/